Orofacial Myofunctional Disorders (OMDs)

 - Abnormal tongue posture at rest or during active speech (e.g., tongue thrust)

-- Structural abnormalities (e.g., restricted lingual frenulum, dental abnormalities such as underbite)
+- Structural abnormalities (e.g., restricted lingual frenulum, dental misalignments such as underbite)

 - Nonnutritive sucking habits (e.g., prolonged pacifier use, extended thumb sucking)

-- Airway incompetency due to nasal structural obstructions (e.g., enlarged tonsils or adenoids creating snoring and sleep breathing disorders)
+- Airway incompetency due to nasal obstructions (e.g., enlarged tonsils or adenoids causing snoring or sleep breathing issues)

 - Poor oral control (e.g., drooling)